wp-plugins/oik/readme.txt

 === oik ===
-Contributors: bobbingwide
+Contributors: bobbingwide, vsgloik
 Donate link: http://www.oik-plugins.com/oik/oik-donate/
 Tags: shortcodes, oik, pages, posts, jQuery, contact form, PayPal, buttons, Artisteer, text widget, key information, trace, blocks, bookmarks, images, attachments, smart, lazy, pagelist, sitemap, tree, accordion, tabs, cycle
 Requires at least: 3.5
-Tested up to: 3.6.1
+Tested up to: 3.8
 Stable tag: 2.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Lazy smart shortcodes for displaying often included key-information and other WordPress content.
-Over 80 shortcodes to use anywhere on your website.
+Over 80 advanced, powerful shortcodes for displaying the content of your WordPress website.

-== Description ==
+on== Description ==
 The *oik base* plugin provides a series of advanced WordPress shortcodes that help you display dynamic content from your website's pages, posts, attachments, links and custom post types.
+The OIK Information Kit uses lazy smart shortcode technology to display your WordPress website's content including your often included key-information.
+The functionality in the oik base plugin is used by over 40 other WordPress plugins, providing powerful facilities for an efficient, performant website.

+At a glance changes in version 2.1
+* Added: [bw_cycle] shortcode to display attachments or other content using jQuery cycle
+* Added: Support for localization (l10n through internationalization (i18n) of literal text fields
+* Various CSS changes for improved coexistance with themes and theme frameworks
+* Many API and documentation improvements
+* Added: [bw_pinterest] - follow me on Pinterest
+* Added: [bw_instagram] - follow me on Instagram

 At a glance changes in version 2.0